Could you tell me a little bit about what the program's mission is and what the expectations within the program are?

 Are the majority of students able to receive stipends/assistantships?
 I'm particularly interested in the research assistantships and how many of those are offered and what they focus on.

-Qualified MA Program in Applied Sociology students receive teaching and research assistantships from 5 to 20 hours a week, a tuition waiver, a proportional fee waiver, and a stipend.
+Qualified MA Program in Applied Sociology students receive teaching and research assistantships from 5 to 20 hours a week, a tuition credit, and a stipend.

 Do most students complete the program in two years?
 I'm interested in working at my current job as a data analysis research assistant while I go to school.
 Is there an option to complete the program part-time?